Understanding HMRC’s exchange of information with online marketplaces

 If you are actively engaged in buying and selling items with the intention of making a profit, you are considered a trader, and your income from these transactions may be subject to Income Tax.
 It’s important to keep accurate records of your sales, expenses, and income to comply with tax regulations.

-From 1 January 2024 online marketplaces, like Etsy and eBay, provide HMRC with transaction data for sellers.
+From 1 January 2024 online marketplaces, like Etsy and eBay, have been providing HMRC with transaction data for sellers.
 This data includes the seller’s contact details, sales history, and payment information.
 HMRC will then use this information to identify individuals or businesses that may have tax obligations related to their online sales.